PawelLipski/git-machete-blog/blog.md

 Let's assume you also independently developed a feature `edit-margin-not-allowed` and later derived a branch `full-load-gatling` from that point.
 Also, you created a branch `grep-errors-script` that (fortunately!) nothing depended on, and a `hotfix/remove-trigger` branch, but on top of `master`, not `develop`.

-Now the problem: how to quickly check which of our branches are in sync with their parent (aka upstream) branches?
+Now the problem: how to quickly check which of the branches are in sync with their parent (aka upstream) branches?
 Note that for some of them (like `adjust-reads-prec` or `hotfix/remove-trigger`) this parent would simply be `develop` or `master`, but for others (like `change-table`) this would be another topic branch.
 Also, how to easily rebase each branch on the top of its parent, especially when dependencies between branches have changed from the description above, or some branches have been deleted, and so on?